data-for-change/anyway/docs/LOCAL_DEVELOPEMENT.md

 Anyway Local environment
 ===========================

-We recommended using DOCKER, but if for some reason you do not want to use it, see the instructions below.
+We recommended using DOCKER - see DOCKER.md, but if for some reason you do not want to use it, see the instructions below.

 ## Local Developement: Installing dependencies